fernand0/WiFinder/README.md

 It checks the connected devices in the local network and stores them in a file.
 It uses the MAC address of the devices.
 It also allows to name the devices (like Fing for Android).
+In my system (Ubuntu) you need to run the program with sudo: sudo python macfinder.py
+It drops privileges when it does not need them anymore.

 ## Install